 Aside from her pitching exploits, Foland was also the Mustangs’ leading hitter as a senior with a team-high 53 hits in 158 at-bats for a .335 batting average.

 Foland was a three-time all-stater during her prep career at Sioux City West High School.
 She was a first-team Class 3A all-state selection as a senior when she went 26-14 with a 0.70 earned run average and amassed 316 strikeouts in 249.2 innings pitched.

 Assistant Coach Mackenzie Neely

-She is the only softball player in Morningside history to be a four-time first-team All-GPAC performer.
-Neely was named a NAIA first-team All-American as a freshman when she hit .387 with 12 doubles, seven home runs and 40 RBIs.
-She was a second-team All-American as a sophomore when she established career highs with a .393 batting average, 10 home runs, and 54 RBIs.
+Neely earned first-team NAIA All-America honors as a freshman when she paced the Mustangs with a .387 batting average and topped the team with 12 doubles and 40 RBIs.
+She was a second-team All-American as a sophomore when she led the Mustangs with a .393 batting average to go along with career-high totals of 10 home runs and 54 RBIs.
+Her 54 RBIs was the third highest total in Morningside history.
 Neely also slugged 10 home runs as a senior when she hit .380 with 42 RBIs.

-Assistant Coach Tracie Derochie
+Assistant Coach Brooke Lyman

 Brooke Lyman joined the Mustangs’ coaching staff for the 2018 season.

 Lyman is a 2015 graduate of Briar Cliff University, where she majored in sports science.